RHAGASTIS MONGOLIANA (Butler, [1876])

 Pupa of Rhagastis mongoliana.
 Image: Mell, 1922b

 Larval hostplants.
-Recorded in China on Berberis, Cayratia, Impatiens, Polygonum, Parthenocissus tricuspidata and Vitis (Mell, 1922b; Yang, 1978; Chu & Wang, 1980).
+Recorded in China on Berberis, Cayratia/Causonis, Impatiens, Polygonum, Parthenocissus tricuspidata and Vitis (Mell, 1922b; Yang, 1978; Chu & Wang, 1980).
 Records on Hedera nepalensis var. sinensis (Yang, 1978) and Viburnum macrocephalum (Wang, 1992) are certainly erroneous.

 Recorded on Taiwan from Impatiens walleriana, Arisaema ringens and Psychotria serpens.